getlost01/gfg-potd/12-2023(dec)/readme.md

-## November - 2023
+## December - 2023

-Welcome! to the directory that have the solutions for the GeeksforGeeks (GFG) Problem of the Day for the month of **November 2023**.
+Welcome! to the directory that have the solutions for the GeeksforGeeks (GFG) Problem of the Day for the month of **December 2023**.

 Feel free to navigate through the directory and examine the solutions for each problem.
 Remember that understanding the logic behind each solution is crucial for your growth as a programmer.